PSYCH 1001 Sec. 4

 3. Read material BEFORE we cover it in class.
 Another function of human memory is that we tend to remember things much easier when we have some sort of mental framework to guide us.
 That's exactly what reading the material ahead of time does; it gives you that all important mental framework so that when the professor mentions the concept, you already have a place to "hang" the information.

 4. Find a place to study where you can concentrate.
 Problems in absorbing new information arise when distracting thoughts, background noise, televisions, stereos, and friends sidetrack your attention.
 I recommend the library.
+No matter how good you think you are at multi-tasking, do NOT do it while studying.
+Loads and loads of research data say that you should NOT divide your attention between your phone, your music, television, facebook, etc. while reading and studying.
+Concentrate solely on studying for 15-30 minutes, then "reward" yourself with a short break.
 How does your study location rate: Study Distraction Analysis

 Back to Index